-The NGB aspires to contribute to the vision of Industrialised. shared an Transformed and Capable State of South Africa, by ensuring the regulation of the gambling industry compliments imperatives of economic sustainability, recovery, and growth with the enduring commitment to regulating in the public interest.
-This includes close collaboration with stakeholders from diverse sectors within the gambling industry and the government, facilitating the adoption of strategic changes to legislation. regulations, and policies.
+The NGB aspires to contribute to the shared vision of an Industrialised.
+Transformed and Capable State of South Africa, by ensuring the regulation of the industry gambling compliments imperatives of economic sustainability, recovery, and growth with the enduring commitment to regulating in the public interest.
+This includes close collaboration with stakeholders from diverse sectors within the gambling industry and the government, facilitating the adoption of strategic changes to legislation, regulations, and policies.
 Together, we are poised to shape a future where responsible gambling thrives, and societal well-being is safe-guarded.